Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`

-_Mandatory when the [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is set to `AVRO` or `PROTOBUF` and no [local schema paths](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath) are provided,_.
+_Mandatory when the [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is set to `AVRO` or `PROTOBUF` and no [local schema paths](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath) are provided_.
 Enable the use of the [Confluent Schema Registry](#schema-registry) for validation respectively of the key and the value.
 Can be one of the following:
 - `true`
 - `false`